dougeby/IntuneDocs/intune/device-restrictions-android.md

 ## Allow or Block apps

 These settings can be used to specify apps that can be installed, or launched on devices that run Samsung Knox Standard only.
-Additionally, you can also specify installed apps that will be hidden from the device user.
+Additionally, you can also specify installed apps that are hidden from the device user.
 Users cannot run these apps.

 - **Apps allowed to be installed (Samsung Knox Standard only)**
 - **Apps blocked from launching (Samsung Knox Standard only)**